06 Jan 2018 Everything You Need to Know: The Aruba Natural Pool

-Whether you hike or drive, once you make it to the Natural Pool area there’s a long set of stairs to bring to down to the shore and the pool.
+Whether you hike or drive, once you make it to the Natural Pool area there’s a long set of stairs to bring you down to the shore and the pool.
 There are around 2-3 flights of well-maintained stairs.

 What is the Conchi Natural Pool?

 The Natural Pool is a calm swimming hole formed by a cluster of rocks that protects the pool from the rough surf on Aruba’s Northeast facing cost.
 The pool is an oval shape slightly wider than it is long around 20 feet long and 25 feet wide.
 There are actually two pools in this rock formation a main lower one and a much smaller upper natural pool.
 The upper pool is shallow and big enough for a few people at a time.

 Most visitors come to the Natural Pool to swim and cool off during an ATV or Jeep tour.
 Swimming and cliff jumping are possible in the Natural Pool.
 The pool is mainly for swimming, only a small area of the pool is it possible to stand.

 A few cautions while swimming and enjoying the Aruba Natural Pool:

 - The rocks near the water’s edge can be very slippery, water shoes would be nice to have, but not required.